pokerfacett/MY_CVE_CREDIT/China Mobile An Lianbao WF-1 router Command Injection9.md

 China Mobile An Lianbao WF-1 router is an AX1800 router based on Qualcomm's five-core processor.
 It adopts a new generation of 11AX technology, 2.4G and 5G dual-band concurrently, and can provide a wireless rate of 1800M, providing high-speed and stable WiFi coverage

 # Description
-China Mobile An Lianbao WF-1 router provide web interface /api/ZRMacClone/mac_addr_clone which receive parameters by POST request, and the parameter MLD_PROXY_WAN_CONNECT has a command injection vulnerability, An attacker can use the vulnerability to execute remote commands
+China Mobile An Lianbao WF-1 router provide web interface /api/ZRMacClone/mac_addr_clone which receive parameters by POST request, and the parameter macType has a command injection vulnerability, An attacker can use the vulnerability to execute remote commands

 # Affect Versions
 V1.0.1